-To introduce heterogeneous human contacts, the epidemics in networks model (or reaction-diffusion models on meta population networks) have played an essential role in journals with a physics focus \cite{cota2021infectious,colizza2007reaction, wang2020network,siegenfeld2020impact}.
-Nevertheless, the model inference, fit or selection, uses highly computing-intensive numeric methods such as MCMC or particle filtering based on Monte Carlo simulations.
-Unfortunately, the scaling of these methods makes them prohibitive when considering medium to larger size populations.
+To introduce heterogeneous human contacts, epidemics in networks model for individual connections (or reaction-diffusion models on meta-population networks) have played an essential role in journals with a physics focus \cite{cota2021infectious,colizza2007reaction, wang2020network,siegenfeld2020impact}.
+Nevertheless, the model inference, fit or selection, uses highly computing-intensive numeric methods such as Markov chain Monte Carlo (MCMC) or particle filtering based on Monte Carlo simulations.
+Unfortunately, the scaling of these methods makes them prohibitive when considering medium- to larger-size populations.
+This paper focuses on estimating the information used in the class of patchy epidemic models \cite{bichara2018multi, akuno2023multi} that fall into an intermediate complexity between mass-action and networks models (at individual level).
+These models introduce population heterogeneities at the level of sub-populations and can include the within- and between-contact patterns induced by mobility.

-This paper focuses on estimating the information used in the class of patchy epidemic models \cite{bichara2018multi, akuno2022multi} that fall in an intermediate complexity between mass-action and networks models.
-These models introduce population heterogeneities at the level of sub-populations and can include the within and between contact patterns induced by mobility.
+Since this work emphasizes the applications for patchy epidemic models, from now on we refer as ``patches'' to the geographical zones that partition the area of interest.

 Several epidemic models have proposed the introduction of regional mobility patterns \cite{arino2003multi, bichara2015sis, bichara2018multi, espinoza2020mobility, yin2020novel, marquez2022multi} for human-to-human infectious diseases \cite{moreno2017role, bernardo2021patterns, laxminarayan2020epidemiology} or vector-borne diseases \cite{liyanage2021impact, de2021effect, al2021impact, marshall2018mathematical}.
 These can incorporate mobility with an emphasis on a regional scale, which is critical in the increasing number of cases at the beginning of the outbreak \cite{meekan2017ecology}.
-However, we want to evaluate the mobility at metropolitan area scale since most of these movements occur in the context of the day-to-day existence of the 55\% of the world's population that lives in cities \cite{zlotnik2017world, UnProspects}.
+However, we want to evaluate mobility on the scale of the metropolitan area since most of these movements occur in the context of the daily existence of 55\% of the world population living in cities \cite{zlotnik2017world, UnProspects}.